Morveus/myndir/README.md

 I've tried a lot of awesome open source projects but there was always something bothering me (either some SQLite database, or a very long redeployment delay which isn't my cup of tea in a Kubernetes cluster)  I decided to write my own.

 # What's working:
-- Simply mount your photos folder
+- Simply mount your photos folder in the container (mine's in a K8S cluster)
 - The photos get resized automatically
 - Minimalistic design
 - Simple webpage to display the pictures
 - Very short (re)start/redeploy delay
-- New pictures are processed and added in every minute
+- New pictures are processed and added in every X seconds (customizable)
+- Zoom on picture when clicked/tapped

 # What's to come to meet my needs:
 🔴 Replacing Flask with nginx